 When viewing this topic in a different language, you may notice some differences in the way the content is structured, but it still reflects the latest evidence-based guidance.

-The World Health Organization (WHO) declared the current mpox outbreak in Africa a public health emergency of international concern (PHEIC) on the 14th August 2024 (reaffirmed on 28 November 2024).
-PHEIC status aims to accelerate funding, research, and international public health measures and cooperation to contain a disease, and is the WHO’s highest level of alert possible.
+The World Health Organization (WHO) declared the current mpox outbreak in Africa a public health emergency of international concern (PHEIC) in August 2024, and this has since been reaffirmed multiple times.

-• A clade Ib outbreak in the eastern part of the country which has been rapidly spreading and reaching neighboring countries which have not previously reported mpox cases.
+• A clade Ib outbreak in the eastern part of the country that has been rapidly spreading and reaching neighboring countries that have not previously reported mpox cases.
 The outbreak is affecting both children and adults, and is spreading rapidly among adults through close contact including sexual contact identified within networks of sex workers and their clients.

-At the time of publication, travel-related cases of clade Ib mpox have now also been reported in some countries outside of Africa including India, Sweden, Thailand, Germany, the US, and the UK.
+Imported travel-related cases of clade Ib mpox have also been reported in countries outside of the African continent.
+As of 8 August 2025:[13]

 Updated information on the situation is available from public health authorities.